-Immediately a number of decimals of this fraction appear, 38 on most systems, 28 on the others, and the repeating pattern is 142857.
+Immediately a number of decimals of this fraction appear (exactly 38), and the repeating pattern is 142,857.
 The reason is that you have included in the operations numbers like 0., 1. or 7. which are imprecise real numbers, hence gp cannot give you an exact result.

-Why 28 / 38 decimals by the way?
+Why 38 decimals by the way?
 Well, it is the default initial precision.
-This has been chosen so that the computations are very fast, and gives already 12 decimals more accuracy than conventional double precision floating point operations.
-The precise value depends on a technical reason: if your machine supports 64-bit integers (the standard C library can handle integers up to 2^{64}), the default precision is 38 decimals, and 28 otherwise.
-For definiteness, we will assume the former henceforth.
+This has been chosen so that the computations are very fast, and gives already more accuracy than conventional double precision floating point operations.
+The precise value is 128 bits of accuracy by default, which translates to $128 \log{10} 2 \approx 38.53$ decimal digits, rounded to 38.
 Of course, you can extend the precision (almost) as much as you like as we will see in a moment.